-Any pair of elements a,b \in A is either belonging to R or not.
-If (a,b) \in R, we say “a is in the relation R to b”.
+Then we’ve defined a relation R to be a set of ordered pairs (a,b) where a,b \in A. Any pair of elements is either belonging to R or not.
+If (a,b) \in R, we say “a is in the relation R to b”, and that the relation between the two elements holds or is true.

 It is common to use \sim as a general relation symbol, and we almost always use infix notation for relations, and write a \sim b to mean {(a,b) \in\, \sim}.
 When (a,b) \not \in\, \sim we write a \not \sim b.